trailofbits/offlinebrew/mirror/README.md

 $ brew ruby ./bin/brew-mirror -d /tmp/brew-mirror
 ```

-A complete source tree mirror requires about 40GB of space and takes about 8 hours;
+A complete source tree mirror requires about 60GB of space and takes about 8 hours.
-it's not currently resumeable, so you should try to avoid canceling it.
+You can cancel and resume it, although `git` repositories are always re-fetched and re-prepped.

 Once complete, running the mirror is as simple as serving the mirror directory over HTTP: